wiledal/animatedimage.js/README.md

 ### Attributes
 * `data-src` - string
-The url to the images. `{n}` will be replaced by the current frame number in the playback.<br><br>
+The url to the images. `{n}` will be replaced by the current frame number in the playback.

 * `data-frames` - number
-The amount of frames in the sequence.<br><br>
+The amount of frames in the sequence.

 * `data-fps` - number (optional, defalut: `24`)
 The amount of frames in the sequence.<br><br>

 * `data-start-frame` - number (optional, default: `0`)
-Sets the starting frame of the sequence, which is the first image that will be requested.<br><br>
+Sets the starting frame of the sequence, which is the first image that will be requested.

 * `data-yoyo` - boolean (optional, default: `false`)
-If this attribute is present, the animation will change direction and go back and forth in its timeline.<br><br>
+If this attribute is present, the animation will change direction and go back and forth in its timeline.
 ### Release logs

 * 0.1.0
-  > First release
+  First release